11sonali/Assignment_2/README.md

 #### Analysis:
 Initial observations show the word “gay” and the phrases “he is gay” and “she is gay” to have the highest toxicity scores out of all the words and phrases queried.
 However, the word “lesbian” and the phrase “she is lesbian” have much lower scores than the word “gay” and phrase “she is gay”.
 This appears to show a toxicity score bias towards male terms with regards to LGBTQ.
 These toxicity scores provided a dataset to compare my own small test set to.
 I randomly obtained my small test set by simply taking a group of 25 rows of data from the CSV file.
 I applied the following subset of my original comment queries to my small data set and obtained the following scores:

-Gay
-Lesbian
+Gay:
+Lesbian:
-He is gay
+He is gay:
-She is lesbian
+She is lesbian:

-AFTER MY SMALL TEST SET, …